x

 Schools were open on Thursday, the day after the fire.

-Al Watkins, an attorney for Critical Mineral Recovery, tells 5 On Your Side an environmental contractor from Atlanta will be on site fully equipped to handle movement of debris and when movement happens its possible for debris, dust and particles to move around which could cause air quality issues.
-He says its all out of abundance of caution.
+Al Watkins, an attorney for Critical Mineral Recovery, told 5 On Your Side an environmental contractor from Atlanta will be on site fully equipped to handle movement of debris and when movement happens, it's possible for debris, dust and particles to move around which could cause air quality issues.

-Since Thursday, the EPA is conducting roving and stationary air monitoring.
-That includes 24-hour air monitoring at the school, EPA spokesperson Kellen Ashford said.
+Since Thursday, the EPA is conducting roving and stationary air monitoring, which includes 24-hour air monitoring at the school, EPA spokesperson Kellen Ashford said.

 "EPA’s air monitoring detected one exceedance above EPA’s action levels for particulate matter in the evacuation zone immediately north of the fire during the initial firefighting efforts on Wednesday, Oct.
 30, but has not detected any exceedances since," Ashford said in a statement.